 Winter Fuel Payment

-If you were born on or before 5th May 1953, receive a state pension, pension credit, jobseeker’s allowance or income related employment and support allowance, the government will give you a tax-free payment of between £100 – £300.
+If you were born on or before 5th April 1954, receive a state pension, pension credit, job seeker’s allowance or income related employment and support allowance, the government may give you a tax-free payment of between £100 – £300.
+You will also need to have been living in the UK during a specific ‘qualifying week’ or have a genuine and sufficient link to the UK including having lived or worked in the UK and/or having family in the UK.
 More information can be found on the official government page for the Winter Fuel Payment.

 Cold Weather Payment

 The government will give a payment to older people and those on certain benefits, to help cover heating costs when temperatures hit zero in your area.
-They will make a payment of £25 for every seven consecutive days that the average temperature is – or is forecast to be – 0°C or below.
+They will make a payment of £25 for every 7 consecutive days that the average temperature is (or is forecast to be) 0°C or below between 1 November and 31 March.
 The payment should be paid into the same account your benefits are paid into, within 14 working days of the cold weather.
-The 2016 to 2017 Cold Weather Payment scheme has now ended.
-Next year’s scheme is due to start on 1 November 2017 and you will be able to check if your area is due a payment then.
+Click here for more information on the government’s Cold Weather Payment.

 The Warm Home Discount

-The big energy suppliers are legally required to give certain people a rebate of £140 on their energy bills between October – April.
+The ‘Big Six’ energy suppliers are legally required to give certain people a rebate of £140 on their energy bills between September and March.
 Those who qualify include people who receive pension credit and low income families.
-Applications for winter 2016 to 2017 have now closed, but you can find more information about the scheme on the government’s page for the Warm Home Discount Scheme.
+You can find more information about the scheme on the government’s page for the Warm Home Discount Scheme.

 Those who receive certain benefits and are struggling to pay their bills may be able to arrange for the benefits office to pay the fuel bill automatically out of their benefits and contribute an agreed amount.
 If you think you may be eligible you can contact Jobcentre Plus (or your pension centre if you’re on Pension Credit) and full details can be found on the government website.